What is sexual abuse?

 While there is no way to completely protect yourself and others against the tragic crimes of sexual abuse, we have some insight as to how sexual abuse thrives and how to prevent situations which would help a predator.
 Click here to get informed.

-In addition, you can help educate others by sharing our content or joining our Fighting For Me team.
+In addition, you can help educate others by sharing our content or joining our Fighting For Me team as a volunteer.
 You may also consider making a donation to sponsor a training class to educate schools and organizations on how to implement systems which best minimize the ability for sexual abuse to take place.

 What is Fighting For Me?